 - Tips for Abuse Survivors and Their Dentists: An article written by a survivor of childhood sexual abuse.

-- Being considerate every step of the way: a qualitative study analysing trauma‐sensitive dental treatment for childhood sexual abuse survivors (2019): One of the most interesting studies on this important topic.
+- Being considerate every step of the way: a qualitative study analysing trauma‐sensitive dental treatment for childhood sexual abuse survivors (2019): Another really interesting qualitative study from Norway.
 Open access.

 - Things I wish dentists knew: Another article written from the perspective of an abuse survivor.